-- 307. The Board and senior management of any business are responsible for managing the business effectively.
-They are in the best position to evaluate all potential risks, including the risks of bribery and corruption. - 308.
-The Board should have appropriate risk identification and management systems, which include policies, procedures and controls that provide an adequate and effective framework for combating bribery and corruption.
-In particular the Board should: - take responsibility for establishing policies, procedures and controls with regard to ABC; - take responsibility for the review of compliance with the policies, procedures and controls in place with regard to ABC; - consider, at regular intervals, the appropriateness and effectiveness of the ABC policies, procedures and controls and take the necessary action to remedy any identified deficiencies; - take appropriate measures to keep up to date with, and keep abreast of, bribery and corruption issues.
+- 317. The Board should have appropriate and effective risk identification and management systems, which include policies, procedures and controls that provide an adequate and effective framework for combating bribery and corruption.
+In particular, the Board should: - take responsibility for establishing policies, procedures and controls with regard to ABC; - take responsibility for the review of compliance with the policies, procedures and controls in place with regard to ABC; - consider, at regular intervals, the appropriateness and effectiveness of the ABC policies, procedures and controls and take the necessary action to remedy any identified deficiencies; and - take appropriate measures to keep up to date with, and keep abreast of, bribery and corruption issues.

-11.3 Corruption Risk Assessment
+11.4 Bribery and Corruption Risk Assessment

-- 309. Corruption risk is the risk of a prescribed business, or any person acting on behalf of the prescribed business, or any third party connected to a business relationship engaging in bribery or corruption. - 310.
-In order to ensure its policies, procedures and controls on ABC are appropriate and effective, having regard to the assessed risk, a prescribed business should: - undertake a bribery and corruption risk assessment to identify the potential bribery and corruption risks to the prescribed business; and - review its bribery and corruption risk assessment, at least annually, so as to keep it up to date. - 311.
+- 318. In order to ensure its policies, procedures and controls on ABC are appropriate and effective, a prescribed business should consider the potential bribery and corruption risks to which the prescribed business could be exposed. - 319. -It is a matter for each prescribed business to consider how it integrates the risk of bribery and corruption into its AML/CFT framework.
+For example, some prescribed businesses may wish and it may be appropriate to, include the assessment of bribery and corruption risk in their ML/FT business risk assessment. - 320.
 A prescribed business should ask itself how it might be exposed to bribery and corruption risk.
-For example, it should consider what risks are associated with: - the products/services offered and administered by the prescribed business;

-- the underlying purpose to which products/services are put e.g. companies set up to invest in high risk industries; - project finance, particularly where it involves the public sector; - high value projects or projects involving many contractors or third parties; - the customers of the prescribed business and their geographical origin; - exposure to PEPs; - the use of and payments to third parties (particularly those located in higher risk jurisdictions) - 290.312.
-The responses to the considerations set out above, and any other similar considerations which are relevant to the business, will provide a useful framework for the prescribed business, having assessed the risk to its business, to tailor its policies, procedures and controls on ABC.
+For example, it should consider what risks are associated with: - the products/services offered and administered by the prescribed business; - the underlying purpose to which products/services are put e.g. companies set up to invest in high risk industries; - project financing, particularly where it involves the public sector; - high value projects or projects involving a significant number of unrelated contractors or third parties; - the customers of the prescribed business and their geographical origin; - exposure to PEPs; - the use of and payments to third parties (particularly those located in higher risk jurisdictions) - 321.
+Consideration of the above factors along with any other factors relevant to the business, will provide a useful framework for the prescribed business, having assessed the risk to its business, to tailor its policies, procedures and controls on ABC.

-11.4 Relationship Risk Assessment
+11.5 Relationship Risk Assessment

-313. Chapter 3 of this Handbook provides for the undertaking of a relationship risk assessment in respect of any proposed business relationship or occasional transaction.
+322. Chapter 3 of this Handbook provides for the undertaking of a relationship risk assessment in respect of any proposed business relationship or occasional transaction.
 The chapter contains examples of high risk indicators which a prescribed business may consider when preparing a risk profile, including indicators associated with bribery and corruption.

-11.5 Monitoring Business Relationships
+11.6 Monitoring Business Relationships

-- 314. An unusual transaction or activity may be in a form that is inconsistent with the expected pattern of activity within a particular business relationship, or with the normal business activities for the type of product or service that is being delivered.
-As part of its monitoring a prescribed business should consider: - commission and payment structures, e.g. considering whether commission percentages paid to introducers of new business are reasonable, proportionate and transparent; - charitable or political donations and sponsorship; and - advisory and consulting activities. - 315.
-Ongoing monitoring of business relationships, including the transactions and other activity carried out as part of that relationship, either through manual procedures or computerised systems, is one of the most important aspects of effective ongoing ABC procedures.
-The type of monitoring procedures introduced will depend on a number of factors, including the size and nature of the prescribed business and the complexity and volume of the transactions or activity.
+- 323. As identified in Regulation 11 and chapter 7, an unusual transaction or activity may be in a form that is inconsistent with the expected pattern of activity within a particular business relationship, or with the normal business activities for the type of product or service that is being delivered.
+This may indicate bribery or corruption where the transaction or activity has no apparent economic or visible lawful purpose.
+Consideration should be given to: - commission structures, e.g. considering whether commission percentages paid to introducers of new business are reasonable proportionate and transparent;

+- charitable or political donations and sponsorship; - instructions to effect payments for advisory and consulting activities with no apparent connection to the known activities of the business; - payments to unknown third parties and - effecting transactions through cash payments and money orders.

-11.6 Training
+11.7 Training